 Adjustment to college

 Post high school and college planning

 Stressful relationships with teammates, and coaches

-In addition, I work with adult amateur and professional athletes.
+In addition, we work with adult amateur and professional athletes.
 Professional athletes are faced with similar pressures, as well as unique challenges because of their elite status.

-In addition to the areas listed above, I counsel professional athletes who need help with:
+In addition to the areas listed above, we counsel professional athletes who need help with: